 The next destination on this Spain and Portugal two week itinerary is the Spanish capital of Madrid.
 The vibrant city of Madrid boasts some of the finest museums in the country, as well as beautiful architecture and cool hipster districts.

-To make the most of the city, you’ll be spending 2 days here.
+To make the most of the city, you’ll be spending 2 days in Madrid.
 This will give you ample time to explore some of the most notable museums in Spain, including the iconic and world-renowned Museo Nacional del Prado and Museo Nacional Centro de Arte Reina Sofía.

 The city is expansive, one of the most efficient ways to orientate yourself is via a walking city tour.
 They will go past some of Madrid’s top landmarks including Puerta del Sol.
 This is the heart of the city, known as Point 0, you’ll find a plaque on the ground to show you the exact position, look up, and you’ll see the iconic Tio Pepe sign.